‘The spirit led me to go’: Tennessee officer saves teen father on bridge

 It’s a joyful moment she’ll never forget.
 She uttered these words as the two held on to each other on the side of the icy bridge.

 “I said, ‘Son, it’s going to be okay.
-God (going) get you through this,'” Shaw said. “‘It’s gone be ok,’ and he was crying, and I shed a few tears.”
+God (is going to) get you through this,'” Shaw said. “‘It’s gone be ok,’ and he was crying, and I shed a few tears.”

 Shaw, a 15-year veteran with the Memphis Police Department, is on its Crisis Intervention Team.
 As most of the department rushed to East Memphis to the scene of an officer-involved shooting, she stayed behind and headed to aid the 17-year-old boy.